-If you spend any time out on the Texas roads, especially on freeways and other major thoroughfares, you’ve probably seen your fair share of large trucks driving around.
-There are lots of commercial trucks on the road, and lots of different kinds of them too.
+If you spend any time out on the Texas roads, you’ve probably seen your fair share of large trucks driving around.
+There are many commercial trucks on the road, and many different kinds of them, too.

 What Types of Commercial Trucks Are There?

 Commercial trucks come in all shapes and sizes, and some are truly enormous.
 The size and type of truck can present unique hazards and affect the type of accident you might be in, so it’s important to understand the different types of commercial trucks.